RACV Logo

 Day 1: Venice

-Say farewell to Venice this morning and travel to the Postojna Caves, where you’ll take some time out for lunch before exploring.
-A network of 20 km of passages, galleries and chambers, Postojna is the largest classic karst cave in Europe.
-Begin with a 2 km open-top train ride through narrow tunnels into the jungle of stalactites and stalagmites.
-In the vast chambers the electric lighting allows you to admire the size and splendour of the underground world, and your leader will explain the geology of these natural wonders.
-Continue to Ljubljana – a city full of style and sophistication.
-When you arrive, take a guided tour around the Old Town and earn about the city’s history as you visit Ljubljana Castle, the Town Hall, Cathedral of St Nicholas and the Dragon Bridge.
-You'll also visit the open market under arcades before continuing to the lake side town of Bled.
+Say farewell to Venice this morning and travel to Ljubljana – a city full of style and sophistication.
+When you arrive, take a guided tour around the Old Town.
+Learn about the city’s history as you visit Ljubljana Castle, the Town Hall, the Cathedral of St Nicholas and the Dragon Bridge.
+You’ll also visit the open market before continuing to the lakeside town of Bled.
+The evening is yours to relax and enjoy your scenic surroundings.

-Today, make the most of a late morning before heading to the villages of Slunj and Rastoke which are beautifully preserved on the banks of the Korana River.
-Take a walk through the picturesque villages and admire the traditional wooden houses and water mills.
-From here you will head on to your hotel just outside Plitvice Lakes National Park.
+Today, make the most of a late morning before heading to the villages of Slunj and Rastoke on the banks of the Korana River.
+Take a walk through the beautifully preserved villages and admire the traditional wooden houses and water mills.
+From here, head to your hotel just outside Plitvice Lakes National Park.
 When you arrive, you have the option to head out on a leisurely walk with your leader to get your bearings.
 Then, the rest of the afternoon and evening is free for you to spend at your leisure.

-Day 6: Plitvice Lakes National Park / Zadar
+Day 6: Plitvice Lakes National Park to Zadar

-Today, you’ll explore one of Croatia's most beautiful sites – Plitvice Lakes National Park.
-This UNESCO World Heritage site is a fairy-tale land of wooded hills, turquoise lakes and waterfalls.
-Enjoy some time to discover the park’s trails – your leader will recommend the best routes to suit your interests and outline the park's rules.
-After your memorable visit to the lakes, drive to the walled city of Zadar.
-Take an afternoon sightseeing tour of the city with a local guide.
-Learn the ancient history of the Roman Forum built in the first Century and St Donatus' Church.
-Visit the reconstructed Romanesque St Grisigono's Church, St Mary's bell tower, St Anastasia's Cathedral, and the People's Square.
-Lastly, you will visit the Three and Five Wells Squares.
+Early this morning, you’ll explore one of Croatia’s most beautiful sites before the crowd arrive – Plitvice Lakes National Park.
+This UNESCO World Heritage site is a fairytale land of wooded hills, turquoise lakes and waterfalls.
+Your local guide will show you a quiet, alternative route, so you can experience a side of the park few visitors see while learning about the natural environment as you walk.
+After, drive to the walled city of Zadar.
+Take an afternoon city tour with a local guide, learning the ancient history of the Roman Forum, built in the 1st century, and St Donatus’ Church.
+Visit the reconstructed Romanesque Church of St Chrysogonus, St Mary’s bell tower, St Anastasia’s Cathedral, and the People’s Square.
+Finally, visit the Three and Five Wells Squares.
 There is also an opportunity to visit the Gold and Silver Museum.
-In the late afternoon, top off the day with a sunset drink overlooking the bay.
+In the late afternoon, top off the day with a local food tasting, including prosciutto, pancetta, dried sausages, goat cheese and olives, and sample maraschino, a sweet cherry brandy originating from Zadar.
+After, relax and enjoy a drink overlooking the bay.

 Day 7: Zadar

 The day is yours to continue to get to know Zadar.
-There are a number of excellent museums to visit including the Museum of Church Art, the Archaeological Museum and the National Museum.
-Don't forget to visit the famous ‘Greeting to the Sun’ and the ‘Sea Organ’, two of the more modern sights of Zadar.
-The latter is a man-made organ on Zadar's Riva that works with the motion of the waves and 35 pipes to create a musical soundscape.
-You could also visit the vibrant fish markets of this port town, take a dip in the clear coastal waters, or explore the cafe culture and do some people watching.
-If Plitvice whetted your appetite for waterfalls, take an optional tour to Krka National Park.
+There are several excellent museums to visit, including the Museum of Church Art, the Archaeological Museum and the National Museum.
+Don’t forget to visit the famous ‘Greeting to the Sun’ and the ‘Sea Organ’, two of the more modern sights of Zadar.
+The latter is a manmade organ on Zadar’s Riva that works with the motion of the waves and 35 pipes to create a musical soundscape.
+Maybe visit the vibrant fish markets of this port town, take a dip in the clear coastal waters, or explore the cafe culture and do some people-watching.

 Day 9: Split